 The WildcardIdentifier is used to identify any name.
-It may be used for matching namespaces, properties of XML values or XML attributes.
-The wildcard identifier evaluates to undefined, the value used to indicate that the namespace URI of a QName matches any namespace URI.
+It may be used for matching namespaces, properties of XML objects or XML attributes.
+The wildcard identifier evaluates to the value anyname.

-The production WildcardIdentifier : is evaluated as follows:
+The production WildcardIdentifier: \ is evaluated as follows:

-1. Return undefined
+1. Return anyname